COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: Introduction

 Star formation histories (SFHs) of galaxies provide a record of the star formation activity over cosmic time.
-SFHs can be influenced by various mechanisms, including internal processes like supernova feedback and active galactic nuclei (AGN) feedback, as well as external processes such as mergers, tidal interactions, and environmental effects like ram-pressure stripping in clusters \citep{Schawinski2014,Tacchella2016}.
-For instance, mergers can trigger bursts of star formation and fuel central AGN activity, leading to both SB phases and subsequent quenching \citep[][]{Hopkins2008,Stone2024}.
-Alternatively, environmental effects can remove gas from galaxies, and prevent the accretion of new incoming gas from the cosmic web, suppressing star formation and accelerating quenching \citep[][]{Dekel2008,Peng2015,Lofaro2024,Das2024}.
+The SFHs can be influenced by various mechanisms, including internal processes such as supernova feedback and active galactic nuclei (AGN) feedback as well as external processes such as mergers, tidal interactions, and environmental effects (e.g., ram-pressure stripping in clusters; \citep{Schawinski2014,Tacchella2016}).
+For instance, mergers can trigger bursts of star formation and fuel central AGN activity that lead to SB phases and subsequent quenching \citep[][]{Hopkins2008,Stone2024}.
+Alternatively, environmental effects can remove gas from galaxies and prevent the accretion of new incoming gas from the cosmic web, thus suppressing star formation and accelerating quenching \citep[][]{Dekel2008,Peng2015,Lofaro2024,Das2024}.

-Ideally, SFH are primary constrained through spectroscopy \citep[e.g.,][]{Goddard17,Chauke18,Schreiber18,Steel24,IglesiasNavarro24}.
-Indeed, the best indicators allowing their reconstruction are Balmer emission and absorption lines.
-The Halpha line is a direct probe of the star formation activity in galaxies, sensitive to very short timescale ($\sim$10\,Myr).
-Associated with the Balmer break which probes the older stellar component, they provide a strong constraint on galaxies’ star formation histories.
-However these measurements are limited to either large samples of local galaxies or small sample/individual galaxies at higher redshifts.
+Ideally, SFHs are primarily constrained through spectroscopy \citep[e.g.,][]{Goddard17,Chauke18,Schreiber18,Steel24,IglesiasNavarro24}.
+Indeed, the best indicators allowing for their reconstruction are Balmer emission and absorption lines.
+The H$\alpha$ line is a direct probe of the star-formation activity in galaxies, and it is sensitive to very short timescales ($\sim$10\,Myr).
+When associated with the Balmer break, which probes the older stellar component, they strongly constrain the SFHs of galaxies.
+However, these measurements are limited to either large samples of local galaxies or small samples of individual galaxies at higher redshifts.

-Recent advancements in observational surveys and spectral energy distribution (SED) modeling have greatly enhanced our ability to study these processes from photometry.
+Recent advancements in observational surveys and spectral energy distribution (SED) modeling have greatly enhanced the ability to study these processes from photometry.
 With its extensive multi-wavelength coverage, the COSMOS field provides a rich dataset for analyzing galaxy properties across different cosmic epochs \citep{scoville07,Capak2007,laigle16}.
-In particular, the recent COSMOS-Web survey, leveraging the capabilities of the \textit{James Webb Space Telescope}, offers unprecedented depth and resolution in the near-infrared (NIR), facilitating the study of faint and distant galaxy populations \citep{casey23}.
-The survey field-of-view of 0.54\,deg$^2$ enables detailed studies of the $\SFRM$ plane in different environments.
+In particular, the recent COSMOS-Web survey, which leverages the capabilities of the James Webb Space Telescope, offers unprecedented depth and resolution in the near-infrared (NIR) over the COSMOS field, facilitating the study of faint and distant galaxy populations \citep{casey23}.
+The survey field of view of 0.54\,deg$^2$ enables detailed studies of the $\SFRM$ plane in different environments.